Classic Gluten-Free Biscuits

 I will email this recipe to you, so you can come back to it later!

 Step 5: Put the dough on a silicone mat.
 You may want to dust it with a tiny bit of gluten-free flour.
 It depends on which gluten-free flour blend you use.
-Press the dough to a 1 1/2 inch thickness.
+Press the dough to a thickness of 1 1/2 inches.
 Use a biscuit tool to cut out biscuit shapes from the dough.
 You can use a large ice cream or cookie scoop to make drop-style biscuits.

 Step 6: Place your biscuits on a parchment paper-lined cookie sheet to bake in the oven.
 Brush the top of each biscuit with milk.
 This will help your biscuits get that nice golden color.